Chris Loberg, Business Operations Manager, Tektronix, also contributed to the creation of this article

 What makes up an In-Vehicle Infotainment System

 The infotainment system is a central monitoring and control system that manages the necessary functions for entertainment, comfort, and safety.
-It is essentially a LAN-based system with a variety of interfaces; many of them conducting real-time processing.
+It is essentially an in-vehicle network with a variety of interfaces; many of them conducting real-time processing.
 See figure 1 below for an overview.

 Figure 1: IVI system components